 Parish membership grew steadily over passing decades, and overcrowding at the stone church became an increasing problem.
 But any building expansion options were limited because of the church’s downtown location, coupled with increasing community interest in historic preservation.
 Eventually, land was purchased just north of Five Corners in the Town of Cedarburg, becoming the site for the Church of the Divine Word in 1970.
 Fr.
 Leo was the founder and pastor.
 The Cedarburg Catholic community divided its membership between the two parishes.

-Over the years, the parishes found various opportunities to work and pray together, paramount among them being the serious and continuing shortage of priests.
-After learning that we would have only one priest in Cedarburg beginning in 2002, and after much research and discussion, the parish councils of both parishes formally requested that the parishes be merged.
+Over the years, the parishes found various opportunities to work and pray together, with the driving force being the serious and continuing shortage of priests.
+After learning that we would have only one priest in Cedarburg beginning in 2002, and after much research and discussion, the parish councils of St. Francis Borgia and Divine Word formally requested that the parishes be merged.
 The request was accepted by Archbishop Weakland and announced in 1999 by the two pastors—Fr.
 Ed Wawrzyniakowski (St. Francis Borgia) and Fr.
 George Gajdos (Divine Word).

 Beginning September 2001 the members of St. Francis Borgia and Divine Word joined together for worship.
 Weekend liturgies were held at the larger church (formerly Divine Word), which is known as the North Church.
 Most weekday liturgies were held at the historic South Church on Hamilton Road.
 Fr.
 George and Fr.
 Ed remained as pastors until Fr.
 Ed’s retirement in June 2002.
 Fr.
 George was appointed pastor of the merged St. Francis Borgia Parish, which he continued to serve until June 2003, at which time Archbishop Timothy Dolan appointed Fr.
 Tom Eichenberger to serve as our new pastor.